IT security at Linnaeus University

 - IT Office will NEVER threaten with your account being blocked if you do not click on a link and enter your password, or if you fail to login!

 If you have clicked on a link in a phishing email and entered your username and password, it is of utmost importance that you change your password as soon as possible.
 Otherwise, at best, your account will be used to send spam emails and your inbox will be filled with "Delivery failure" emails.
-At worst, the account information can be used to access all data on your file storage which you have access to.
+At worst, the account information can be used to access all data on your P: as well as all the data on S: to which you have access.